-If you’re thinking of getting a puppy but aren’t quite sure if you have the patience and time to housetrain, read on.
+If you’re thinking of getting a puppy but aren’t quite sure if you have the patience and time for house training a dog, read on.
 I sought the help of some experts.
 No dog should be trained without his owner, but a few helping hands along the way isn’t bad either.
-Here are some tips:
+Here are some tips when it comes to house training a dog:

 “For stubborn dogs, you may want to invest in a door bell, such as the Potty Time Chime, as it will provide your dog a tool where he can make it very clear to you that he needs to go out,” says Lina Eklof, Petco’s National Dog Training Lead.